In this post, you will learn …

 Types of Patio and Deck Enclosures

-Vastly popular with the sun-worshipping crowd, and just as fashionable with stargazers, the solarium is a room that’s covered, head to toe, roof to walls, with glass, wonderful glass.
-You and yours will be able to take in not only the warm sun and blue sky above, but also a clear view of the constellations at night.
+A solarium is a room that’s constructed, top-to-bottom, roof-to-walls, with glass.
+You and your family will be able to take in not only the warm sun and blue sky above, but also a clear view of the constellations at night.
 Solariums are a one-of-a-kind addition that bring maximum light to any home.

 Three Season Room